alamzaib/taeab/README.md

 - Agents can post jobs on behalf of any company at `/agent/jobs`
 - Each job is tied to the agent account for tracking
 - Dashboard shows job totals and quick job management links

+## Seeker Documents & Applications

+- Manage resumes and cover letters from the seeker dashboard at `/seeker/documents`
+- Upload PDF, DOC, or DOCX files (up to 5 MB), keep multiple versions, and mark one default per type
+- Job applications automatically attach the default resume/cover-letter if available
+- Applying from `/jobs/{slug}` prompts unauthenticated users to log in with SweetAlert and prevents duplicate submissions

 ## Static Pages